Vaibhav-Ct/SQS-Superhero/README.md

 # SQS Based SuperHeroes Management System 🦸‍♂️

 ## Introduction
 Welcome to the **SuperHeroes Management System**!
 This project is a simple Spring Boot application designed to manage superhero data.
-You can create, retrieve, update, and delete superhero records using RESTful APIs.
+You can create, retrieve, update, and delete superhero records using RESTful APIs in SQS Message Queue.

 ## Features
 - 🌟 Insert a new superhero using POST requests.
 - 🔍 Retrieve superhero details by name or universe using GET requests.
-- 🔄 Update existing superhero details using PUT requests.
+- 🔄 Update existing superhero details using PUT requests in SQS Message Queue.
 - ❌ Delete a superhero by name using DELETE requests.

 # SQS Superhero Service